sharan01x/blog/_posts/2024-01-10-rabbit-r1-review.md

 It seems they hired [teenageengineering](https://twitter.com/@teenageengin33r) (nice name), which seems to have an inclination to create retro-futuristic looking tech products and reminds me of the stuff created by Dieter Rahms's Braun products.
 The design is a very cool, lego-inspired shell that houses a great looking touchscreen, a camera on a swivel, a scroll wheel, mics, a slot for USB and SIM cards and a push-button on the right of the product.

 But the touchscreen is a great addition and makes interacting with apps, seeing information delivery much faster, answering questions and such much, much faster than audio based delivery which the AI Pin by Humane chose to do.

 The camera on a swivel seems like a good idea as the R1 can potentially scan the environment to find what a user may be referring to in their instructions.
-But the plastic above the camera will not let the device be held in an angle less than about 45 degrees and the user will need to position the device like they do smartphones for the camera to be able to see.
+But the plastic above the camera will not let the device be held in an angle less than about 45 degrees and the user will need to position the device almost vertically like they do smartphones for the camera to be able to see.
 This is weird, so I am not sure why this choice was made either.
 Why not just position the camera on the very edge without the top plastic part causing an obstruction?

 <img src="../assets/images/RabbitR1-3.png">